matsui-lab/GlycanGT/README.md

 - **`analysis/`**
   Downstream analysis scripts for evaluating the pretrained model across various tasks (taxonomy, glycosylation, immunogenicity, and ambiguous glycan prediction).

+  ⚠️ **Note:**
+Datasets for downstream tasks are **not included** in this repository.
+They must be obtained separately from [GlycanML](https://arxiv.org/abs/2406.06850).
+Please download the benchmark datasets from GlycanML and place them in the appropriate directory before running the analysis scripts.

 # License
 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 You are free to use, modify, and distribute this software under the terms of the license.